 Taking prolific novelist Donald Westlake’s story of a sailor rediscovering his ex-wife, helmer-scribe Laurence Ferreira Barbosa (“Modern Life”) crafts a pleasant character study that seeks to answer the age-old question of how we become our adult selves.
-Will live for a time in fest land, but Euro cable is its likely rest home.
+Thanks to Roschdy Zem’s highly sympathetic performance, interest levels remain above the norm, but the aimless detours after the first hour weaken the sense of direction, and most roles feel under-written.
+“Ordo” will live for a time in fest land, but Euro cable is its likely rest home.

 Ordo (Zem) is a French Marine of mixed race whose early life was full of broken relationships, including a brief marriage with an underage nymphet named Estelle that was busted up when her mom (Marie-France Pisier) hauled her back home.
 Sixteen years later, his shipmates spot his old wedding photo in a celeb magazine article on hot star-of-the-moment Louise Sandoli (Marie-Josee Croze).
 Seems the sexy blonde used to be Estelle, but Ordo has difficulty believing the inexperienced, immature girl he once married could be the confident superstar his mates now tease him about.

 Ordo contacts Louise’s agent Richard (Yves Jacques) to try to prove to himself that Estelle and Louise can’t be the same person.
 He’s flown to the star’s villa in the south of France, where the all-seeing house servant Wang (Helene Patarot) greets him with suspicion.
 When Louise comes home, she’s trailed by an ever present posse of fellow actors and hangers-on; when they’re alone, she rekindles their passion, but refuses to revisit the past.